4 Ways Cabling and Bracing Reduce Tree Failure

 While we all love living in the Kansas City Metropolitan area, it does come with some drawbacks: storms.
 Summer storms are fairly common, bringing rain and winds.
 Tornadoes are always a concern, and they have the destructive power to destroy trees.

 During extreme weather, the wind can stress any natural weaknesses in your trees and lead to breakage.
-One of the most vulnerable parts of your tree is weak branch unions with a weak connection.
+One of the most vulnerable parts of your tree is weak branch unions, where the branch is only weakly connected to the trunk or larger branch.
 An arborist can attach a weak, poorly attached branch to a stronger section of the tree with a cable to lend support, reducing the risk of breaking in a storm.

 Any branch union with an angle below 45 degrees is prone to failure.